mobizt/FirebaseClient/README.md

 Some Google Services, the sucurity rules can be used to control your authentication for more secure usage.

-For the Realtime database security rules, see [this link](https://firebase.google.com/docs/database/security).
+For more deatails of the Realtime database security rules, see [this link](https://firebase.google.com/docs/database/security).

 For Cloud Firestore database security rules, see [this link](https://firebase.google.com/docs/firestore/security/get-started).